MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/connecteddevices/MCDConnectedDevicesNotificationRegistrationManager.md

 ```
 @interface MCDConnectedDevicesNotificationRegistrationManager : NSObject
 ```
-Manages the registration for Rome cloud notification for all accounts.
+Manages the registration for the Connected Devices platform cloud notification for all accounts.

 ## Properties